 Of the specialist restaurants, the first and best we try is Sandal, a seafood restaurant, and the only one you’ll find on the beach.
 It’s all colonial tenting and fairy-lit palms that dance in the twilight.
 We sit in a miniature boat that’s been decked out with table and chairs.
 It’s total privacy, quietly removed from the main dining area, nearer the tiding ocean, and hopelessly romantic.
 We both order the mixed fish grill, which is bountifully stacked with lobster, scallops, prawns and monkfish.
 Friends and readers of my restaurant column will know that seafood served like this—simply, humbly, with frothing waves lapping at the shore—is my gastrogasm.

-Then there’s the golf course, which I can’t even remember seeing, but it’s what a lot of the people here come for; people who don’t need an excuse to indulge; people who want for nothing.
+Then there’s the golf course, which I can’t even remember seeing, but it’s what a lot people come here for.
+People who don’t need an excuse to indulge.
+People who want for nothing.
 And that’s the point of this place: it’s a transnational metaphor for new money.